vtempest/grab-api.js/docs-config/docs/lib/grab-api.md

 </td>
 <td>

-The full URL path OR relative path on this server after `grab.default.baseURL`
+The full URL path OR relative path on this server after `grab.defaults.baseURL`

 </td>
 </tr>